European Parliament

-Although the European Parliament has legislative power, as does the Council, it does not formally possess the right of initiative as most national parliaments of the member states do, with the right of initiative being solely a prerogative of the European Commission.
-The Parliament is the "first institution" of the European Union (mentioned first in its treaties and having ceremonial precedence over the other EU institutions), and shares equal legislative and budgetary powers with the Council (except on a few issues where special legislative procedures apply).
+The Parliament is, in protocol terms, the "first institution" of the European Union (mentioned first in its treaties and having ceremonial precedence over the other EU institutions), and shares equal legislative and budgetary powers with the Council (except on a few issues where special legislative procedures apply).
 It likewise has equal control over the EU budget.
 Ultimately, the European Commission, which serves as the executive branch of the EU, is accountable to Parliament.
 In particular, Parliament can decide whether or not to approve the European Council's nominee for President of the Commission, and is further tasked with approving (or rejecting) the appointment of the Commission as a whole.
 It can subsequently force the current Commission to resign by adopting a motion of censure.

 The president of the European Parliament is the body's speaker and presides over the multi-party chamber.
-The five largest political groups are the European People's Party Group (EPP), the Progressive Alliance of Socialists and Democrats (S&D), Renew Europe (previously ALDE), the Greens/European Free Alliance (Greens/EFA) and Identity and Democracy (ID).
-The last EU-wide election was held in 2019.
+The five largest political groups are the European People's Party Group (EPP), the Progressive Alliance of Socialists and Democrats (S&D), Patriots for Europe (PfE), the European Conservatives and Reformists Group (ECR), and Renew Europe (Renew).
+The last EU-wide election was held in 2024.

-The Parliament's headquarters are in Strasbourg, France, and has its administrative offices in Luxembourg City.
-Plenary sessions are "normally held in Strasbourg for four days a month, but sometimes there are additional sessions in Brussels", while the Parliament's committee meetings are held primarily in Brussels, Belgium.
+The Parliament's headquarters are officially in Strasbourg, France, and has its administrative offices in Luxembourg City.
+Plenary sessions are normally held in Strasbourg for four days a month, but sometimes there are additional sessions in Brussels, while the Parliament's committee meetings are held primarily in Brussels, Belgium.
+In practice, the Parliament works three weeks per month in Brussels and one week (four days) in Strasbourg.

 History

 The Parliament, like the other EU institutions, was not designed in its current form when it first met on 10 September 1952.
 One of the oldest common institutions, it began as the Common Assembly of the European Coal and Steel Community (ECSC).
 It was a consultative assembly of 78 appointed parliamentarians drawn from the national parliaments of member states, having no legislative powers.
-The change since its foundation was highlighted by Professor David Farrell of the University of Manchester: "For much of its life, the European Parliament could have been justly labelled a 'multi-lingual talking shop'."
+The change since its foundation was highlighted by Professor David Farrell of the University of Manchester: "For much of its life, the European Parliament could have been justly labelled a 'multi-lingual talking shop' [but] is now one of the most powerful legislatures in the world"."
+This was done notably through successive treaty changes and other agreements.

 Its development since its foundation shows how the European Union's structures have evolved without a clear 'master plan'.
 Tom Reid of The Washington Post has said of the union that "nobody would have deliberately designed a government as complex and as redundant as the EU".
-Even the Parliament's three working locations, which have switched several times, are a result of various agreements or lack of agreements.
-Although most MEPs would prefer to be based just in Brussels, at John Major's 1992 Edinburgh summit, France engineered a treaty amendment to confirm the European Parliament's seat permanently in Strasbourg.
+Even the Parliament's three working locations are a result of various disagreements and partial agreements among the governments of the Member States.
+Although most MEPs would prefer to be based just in Brussels, where it conducts the bulk of its work, at the 1992 Edinburgh summit chaired by John Major, France engineered an agreement whereby the European Parliament's official seat is in Strasbourg, but most of its work is done in Brussels.